sidhantsinghvi/cse15l-lab-reports/LabReport5.md

  4. Description to fix bug is given above by the student.

 ***Summary***

-So, I went thrrough three bugs here.
+So, I went through three bugs here.
 The first one is one that confused me the most during my first couple weeks in this class.
 Understanding how to change the directory and when to change it is very important.
 So, I decided to cover that in this lab.
 I felt that just one was too less, so, I added two codin bugs that were related to lists.